Why 2 World Trade Center is not Built as of September 2025

 Public Backlash

-Another point worth noting is the general public has (without truly realizing it) adopted the original diamond slope design by Norman Foster.
+Another point worth noting is that the general public has (without truly realizing it) adopted the original diamond slope design by Norman Foster.
 Even from my own observations over the years, Foster’s 2WTC design has been featured in:

-- Various NYC subway marketing signage
+• Various NYC subway marketing signage

-- Movies such as:
+• Movies such as:

-- Babylon A.D.
+• Babylon A.D.

-- Eden of the East
+• Eden of the East

-- Madagascar 3: Europe’s Most Wanted (well, kind of)
+• Madagascar 3: Europe’s Most Wanted (well, kind of)

-- Oblivion
+• Oblivion

-To drive my point home, the general public had already expected Foster’s design for 2WTC, to the point where it was being referenced in pop culture ahead of its potential completion.
-However, when it was announced that the building had been redesigned, the reception was not as warm as developers expected.
-Even Larry Silverstein was skeptical about the design but went along with it anyway so the building could finally be completed.
+To drive my point home, the general public had already expected Foster’s design for 2WTC.
+It has been referenced in pop culture ahead of its potential completion.
+However, when it was announced that the building had been redesigned, the reception was not as warm as expected.

 Build Complexity and Cost

-Ingels’ design does not take into account what is already built.
+Ingels’ design does not fully take into account what is already built.
 For it to be built, the current foundations and basement levels must be altered to support it.
 This would cost more money, and many questioned whether or not it should be spent.
-This added complexity would have ballooned the price tag of the tower to $4 billion, beating One WTC’s cost of $3.8 billion.
+This added complexity would have ballooned the price tag of the tower to $4 billion, beating One WTC’s record-breaking cost of $3.8 billion.

-Remember that One WTC’s price tag earned the building a “World’s Most Expensive Office Building” status.
-However, understand that One WTC’s price tag was so high because of the enhanced structure, fire, and security features implemented in its design and construction.
-On the other hand, Two WTC’s ballooned price tag was really to cater to one potential tenant.
+One WTC’s price tag earned the building the title of “World’s Most Expensive Office Building.”
+However, it is worth noting that One WTC’s price tag was so high because of its enhanced:

-Other WTC Redesigns
+Other WTC Building Redesigns

-2WTC was not the only building on the new World Trade Center site that underwent a design change before or during construction.
+2WTC was not the only building within the new World Trade Center site that underwent a design change before or during construction.
 However, it did go through the most and worst design changes.
 This upset me because the original design was the best out of all the planned towers for the new site.

 Murdoch Withdraws

-Honestly, this decision was the best.
-First, Fox and News Corp, as media entities with a declining reputation over the years, would not have made them suitable tenants for the site.
-Second, Bjarke Ingels’s design was left with Murdoch.
-However, we will talk more about this in the next section.
-Just know that his stacked boxes with landscaped terraces idea were recycled, altered, and used for The Spiral at Hudson Yards in Midtown.
+Second, Bjarke Ingels’s design left with Murdoch.
+However, we will discuss this further in the next section.
+Just know that his stacked boxes with landscaped terraces idea was recycled, altered, and used for The Spiral at Hudson Yards in Midtown.

-Current Status of 2WTC (As of February 26, 2025)
+Current Status of 2WTC (As of September 2025)

-As of February 26, 2025, 2 World Trade Center is still not built.
+As of September 2025, 2 World Trade Center is still not built.
 Only portions of the first floor and the four basement levels are built and in operation.
 No potential anchor tenants have been announced to lease a large amount of space.

 Norman Foster Rehired as Architect

 Well, not necessarily.
-In January 2020, Silverstein announced he was working with Foster to update the original design to accommodate office tenants’ changing needs.
-I will talk about that design change later, but first, I have to discuss 2020 for obvious reasons.
+In January 2020, Silverstein announced that he was working with Foster to update the original design to meet the changing needs of office tenants.

 COVID-19 Impacts

-The COVID-19 pandemic has significantly impacted the commercial real estate industry in New York City, particularly in the signing of new leases.
-Due to the pandemic, many businesses have had to close their doors or reduce their workforce, which has decreased demand for office space.
-As a result, landlords, including Silverstein, are finding it increasingly difficult to sign new leases.
+The COVID-19 pandemic has had a significant impact on the commercial real estate industry in New York City, particularly in the signing of new leases.
+Due to the pandemic, many businesses have had to close their doors or reduce their workforce.

-Overall, the COVID-19 pandemic has significantly impacted the commercial real estate industry in New York City, particularly in the signing of new leases.
 While the industry is slowly recovering, it will likely take some time before things return to pre-pandemic levels.
-This will increase the chances for a potential anchor tenant for 2 WTC.
+This will increase the chances of a potential anchor tenant for 2 WTC.

 2022 Redesign